okonomichiyaki/supercat/010-F02-founder.md

 - Can bot Influence or Secure the Imperial Council?
 - Can bot Influence or Secure a card which would enable it to declare an ambition?

-✦ Can bot Build, Repair, or Move to take control of a system?
+✦ Can bot Build, Repair, Move, or favorable combat to take control of a system?

-✦ Can bot favorable combat to take control of a system? (use all available actions if needed)

 Parade Fleets
 : Place ships where bot would gain control.
 If bot is a Regent, always become an Outlaw.